Dissertation Award

 General Information

 The Dissertation Award began in 2016 to acknowledge a dissertation that demonstrates research excellence, transcends narrow disciplinary fields, and has impact on and implications for the field of applied linguistics as a whole.
 Nomination eligibility is for those who have completed dissertations during the two calendar years preceding the award call.
+The 2025 award nomination is closed.

 The adjudication involves two steps, as outlined below.